-Hello again my friend,
+Hello, again my friend,

-Hello again my dusty blog too,
+Hello, again my dusty blog too,

 Okay, I finally returned to Japan after almost a year, currently I went for an interview (and holiday of course.)

-Because I had interview in Shinjuku, I stayed in a traditional capsule hotel with “onsen” on it.
-(You have to take off all of your clothes in the onsen, even there is no separate room for shower, it means you have to be naked with other guest, as a foreigner, it’s a nightmare.
+Because I had an interview in Shinjuku, I stayed in a traditional capsule hotel with “onsen” on it.
+(You have to take off all of your clothes in the onsen, even there is no separate room for a shower, it means you have to be naked with another guest, as a foreigner, it’s a nightmare.
 It’s super awkward for the first time, after few times, I decided to let it go..)

 The location is in the downtown, near from Shinjuku station, behind Don Quijote.
 This is a “major plus” since you can go everywhere easily.